The Style Settings feature in VCE involves two types of variables: campaign-level variables and block-level variables.

-Style Settings are based on variables defined in the email template.
-By using them, campaign managers can apply style changes to parts of the email, without affecting the original template settings.
-You can set as many variables as you want, and then apply the changes in style for every email created using that template.
+Style Settings are a way of applying campaign-level style changes to parts of the email, without affecting the original template settings.
+They are based on variables that you define in the template.
+You can set as many variables as you want, and then apply the changes in style for every campaign created using that template.

-For more information on setting up template variables, see Setting Up Template Variables.
+For more information on setting up these variables, see Setting Up Template Variables.

-Please note that for all variables, the Reset icon is available to apply the default setting of the given variable.
+For all campaign-level variables the Reset icon is available to apply the default template settings of the given variable.